 |HDR||HDR10 / HLG||HDR10 / HLG||HDR10 / HDR10 + / HLG||HDR10 / HDR10 + / HLG|

 |Audio PT.||PCM, DD, DD +, DTS||PCM, DD, DD +, DTS||PCM, DD, DD +, DA, DTS (Va)||PCM, DD, DD +, DA, DTS (Va)|

 |WiFi||802.11b / g / n / ac||802.11b / g / n / ac||802.11b / g / n / ac||802.11b / g / n / ac|

 On the software side, Android TV offers more options than Fire OS.
 A big plus point for Android TV is the Google Cast function, with which apps, films and music can be transferred to the TV with just one click.
 Again, the strong Prime ecosystem speaks for Fire OS.
 For example, Amazon's Alexa voice assistant is a step ahead of the Google Assistant.

 Would you like to know where you can buy the Xiaomi Mi TV Stick?
-In our price comparison we list the current offers of the most popular shops.
+In our price comparison we list the current offers from the most popular shops.
 All prices are checked and updated several times a day.
-Should a shop appear several times, it concerns the different warehouses of the dealer.
+If a shop appears several times, it is the dealer's various warehouses.